nealcaren/fightordie/_sources/Volumes/14/05/massacre_of_east_st_louis.md

 > The first houses were fired shortly after 5 o'clock.
 These were back of Main street, between Broadway and Railroad avenue.
 Negroes were "flushed" from the burning houses, and ran for their lives, screaming and begging for mercy.
 A Negro crawled into a shed and fired on the white men.
 Guardsmen started after him, but when they saw he was armed, turned to the mob and said:
 > &nbsp;
-> "He's armed, boys.
+> He's armed, boys.
 You can have him.
 A white man's life is worth the lives of a thousand Negroes."
 > &nbsp;
 > A few minutes later matches were applied to hastily gathered debris piled about the corner of one of three small houses 100 feet from the first fired.
 These were back of the International Harvester Company's plant.
 Eight Negroes fied into the last of the houses and hid in the basement.
 When roof and walls were about to fall in, an aged Negro woman came out.
 She was permitted to walk to safety.
 Three Negro women followed and were not fired upon.
 Then came four Negro men, and 100 shots were fired at them.
 They fell.
 No one ventured out to see if they were dead, as the place had come to resemble No Man's Land, with bullets flying back and forth and sparks from the fires falling everywhere.
 > &nbsp;